LizzGarleb/holbertonschool-low_level_programming/README.md

 Proyects from the week October 3, 2022 - October 5, 2022 (Variables if, else, while / Functions Nested Loops)

-Proyects from the week October 6, 2022 - October 7, 2022
+Proyects from the week October 6, 2022 - October 7, 2022 (Makefiles / More Functions Nestes Loops)